MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 - Cohesion is a measure of the strength of association of the elements inside a module.
 - A highly cohesive module is a collection of statements and data items that should be treated as a whole because they are so closely related.

-Tom Demarco never mentioned a specific number of responsiblities a module should have - Robert C Martin said SINGLE RESPONSIBILITY
+While Tom Demarco had some strong feelings on modules being cohesive, he never mentioned a specific number of responsiblities a module should have - Robert C Martin however did.
+In proposing a SINGLE responsibility he is specifically proposing that a module should have one responsiblity.
+This can be contested.

-#### Cohesion
+#### Understanding cohesion

-Cohesion is one of the things that people struggle with.
-It is a little more abstract and intellectual.
+Typically in software engineering whenever someone talks about cohesion, one also talks about coupling.
+Coupling is generally an easy concept to understand.
+Cohesion on the other hand is a little more abstract and intellectual and consequently one of the things that people struggle with.

 We refer to a sound line of reasoning as coherent.
 The thoughts fit, they go together, they relate to each other.
 This is exactly the characteristic of a class that makes it coherent: the pieces all seem to be related, they seem to belong together.

 Think of cohesion as the opposite of being adhesive.
 Adhesive is when you put two things that were not meant to be put together and stick them together.

 An example would be a class that is called 'Utility' is probably not cohesive.
-Another example would be a 'Library'.
+Another example would be a class called 'Library' - another typical indication of a non-cohesive class.

 #### Should a class have a single responsibility?